cryptoriums/telliot/docs/configuration.md

 reported based on the voting

 Flags:
   -h, --help                     Show context-sensitive help.
       --config=STRING            path to config file
+      --config-strict-parsing    whether to return an error when the config contains unknown fields
       --contract=STRING          hex address of the contract to interract with

       --no-checks                whether to run some additional checks like balance, did vote etc. Useful to disable when running against a test contract
-      --gas-max-fee=FLOAT-64    gas max fee to use when running the command --gas-max-tip=FLOAT-64    gas max tip fee to use when running the command --dispute-id=INT-64       the dispute id
+      --gas-max-fee=FLOAT-64     gas max fee to use when running the command --dispute-id=INT-64        the dispute id
       --all

 ```